gthierman/ui-kit/README.md

 * Layer styles

 ## Command Quick Reference
+2. `npm run new` Opens a copy of the ui kit and saves it to desktop.
 1. `npm run docs` Runs documentation in a web browser
-2. `npm run sketch` Opens the original source .sketch file
 2. `npm run update` Updates to the latest version
+2. `npm run source` Opens the original source .sketch file

 ## Dependencies
 * Sketch app